Activiti/activiti-7-developers-guide/getting-started.md

 The obvious advantage of using the Java/Maven approach is that you can include unit tests for your processes and customizations.

-You need to make sure to tag your docker image accordingly \([https://github.com/Activiti/activiti-cloud-examples/blob/master/maven-runtime-bundle/pom.xml\#L100](https://github.com/Activiti/activiti-cloud-examples/blob/master/maven-runtime-bundle/pom.xml#L100)or when building the docker image manually with -t \) so then you can reference it in the rb-docker-compose.yml -&gt;[https://github.com/Activiti/activiti-cloud-examples/blob/master/docker/rb-docker-compose.yml\#L7](https://github.com/Activiti/activiti-cloud-examples/blob/master/docker/rb-docker-compose.yml#L7)
+You need to make sure to tag your docker image accordingly \([https://github.com/Activiti/activiti-cloud-examples/blob/master/maven-runtime-bundle/pom.xml\#L100](https://github.com/Activiti/activiti-cloud-examples/blob/master/maven-runtime-bundle/pom.xml#L100)or when building the docker image manually with -t \) so then you can reference it in the application-docker-compose.yml -&gt;[https://github.com/Activiti/activiti-cloud-examples/blob/master/docker/rb-docker-compose.yml\#L7](https://github.com/Activiti/activiti-cloud-examples/blob/master/docker/rb-docker-compose.yml#L7)

-Once you have your Runtime Bundle Docker Image ready you should be able to start it with:
+Once you have your Runtime Bundle Docker Image ready you should be able to start your Activiti Cloud Application by using the docker/application-docker-compose.yml file:

-> docker-compose -f rb-docker-compose.yml up -d
+> docker-compose -f application-docker-compose.yml up -d

 [![](https://salaboy.files.wordpress.com/2017/09/screen-shot-2017-09-09-at-15-07-59.png?w=960)](http://salaboy.com/2017/09/11/activiti-cloud-meets-kubernetes-and-they-like-each-other/screen-shot-2017-09-09-at-15-07-59/)

+This docker-compose file will start your runtime bundle plus the Query & Audit Service.

-At this point you have the infrastructure and one runtime bundle ready to be used.
+At this point you have the infrastructure and one Activiti Cloud Application ready to be used.

 To shut everything down run:

-> docker-compose -f rb-docker-compose.yml down
+> docker-compose -f application-docker-compose.yml down

 > docker-compose -f infrastructure-docker.yml down